 Cameron's Cottage is a non-profit venture in memory of Cameron to make nature more accessible to young people.

-Cameron’s Cottage is nestled in the heart of RSPB Franchises Lodge nature reserve in the New Forest and sleeps 19.
+Cameron’s Cottage is nestled in the heart of RSPB Franchises Lodge nature reserve in the New Forest and sleeps up to nineteen people.
 It has been renovated to create a sustainable place where groups of young people can experience and learn about the natural world.

 Trustee Corinne Cruickshank met up with RSPB Chief Executive, Beccy Speight, recently to check on progress at Cameron's Cottage.
 It won't be long before the doors will open to young naturalists everywhere.